AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

  |       Author:  [Your First and Last Name (Your E-mail Address)]
  |
  |  Course Name:  AP Computer Science A
- |   Instructor:  Mr. Jonathan Virak
+ |   Instructor:  Mr. John Smith
  |     Due Date:  [Due Date and Time]
  |
  |  Description:  [Describe the program's goal, IN DETAIL.]